bharat-gandhi-uf/Handwritten-Digit-Recognition/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project focuses on detecting handwritten (one or more) digit(s) created by... surprise surprise... 'hand', with love, from our own EEL5840/EEL4773 course students.
+This project focuses on detecting handwritten (one or more) digit(s).
 To start with, we had 4190 images and the corrosponding labels.
+Image augmentation was done and every image was rotated by 90, 180, and 270 degrees to get 3 copies, and the total training set contained close to 14000 images and labels.
+The YOLOv8 model was fine tuned and trained on these images and labels, carrying out transfer learning.

 <!-- GETTING STARTED -->
 ## Getting Started